MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -PrimarySmtpAddress
-!!!
-Exchange Server 2010, Exchange Server 2013

-The PrimarySmtpAddress parameter specifies the primary SMTP address for the folder.

-!!!
-Exchange Server 2016, Exchange Online

 The PrimarySmtpAddress parameter specifies the primary return email address that's used for the recipient.
 If it's available on this cmdlet, you can't use the EmailAddresses and PrimarySmtpAddress parameters in the same command.

 ```yaml
 Type: SmtpAddress